Slip and Fall Accident Facts and Figures

 Although the National Business Group on Health indicates that falls were the leading cause of injury for people of all ages between 1997 and 2007, certain groups are at greater risk than others.

 - The elderly – According to the CDC, each year one out of three adults ages 65 and older suffers a fall; many of these are slips and falls.
 Fewer than half of these adults tell their doctors or healthcare providers.

 - Women – The National Floor Safety Institute (NFSI) reports that women more often suffer a slip-and-fall incidents and accidents then men, although men are more likely to suffer a fall of some type.

 - Workers – Slips and falls are common in all sectors, especially manufacturing and service sectors.
 Slips and falls are the top cause of compensable injuries within the trucking field, NFSI says.

 Where Do Slip and Fall Accidents Happen?

-Slip-and-fall accidents can happen anytime and anywhere.
+Slip-and-fall accidents often happen in unexpected locations.
 Some of the most common places for slips and falls include:

 - At home – The CDC reports that slip-and-fall accidents commonly occur in the bathroom.
-Each year, 234,000 people ages 15 and older suffer some type of injury in the bathroom that necessitated a trip to the emergency room; this includes nursing home residents.
-Four out of every five of these injuries resulted from a slip and fall.
+Each year, over 200,000 adults experience injury in the bathroom requiring a trip to the hospital; residents of nursing homes are also frequently injured.

 - On slippery floors – The NFSI indicates that floors and flooring materials are a contributing factor in more than 2 million falls every year.